It all starts with “why?”

 It happens every single day.
 Customers, potential and devoted alike, interact with brands on social media and are either switched on to what the brand is providing, or switched off, depending on the messaging and execution.
 You can grow your business tenfold with the right targeting, effective content, and consistent and genuine execution.

 Here’s an example: earlier this year I was sitting in a pub in North Seattle drinking a pint of German beer and scrolling my Instagram feed.
-I happened upon an account that belonged to a new local brewery.
+I happened upon an account that belonged to a new local brewery in town.
 After following and liking a few of their posts, I commented on a particular photo of the brewery’s bottling process, one that happened to feature some very cool branded headwear.

 Long story short, they responded to the comment and their rep (who was also the head brewer and marketing guy, as is the case sometimes with small businesses) came out to the bar where I was enjoying my libation.
 He gave me the hat I’d swooned over and a bottle of their signature brew, then enjoyed a pint and a solid conversation with my group.